Post-partum depression: causes and definition

 Several factors could be at the root of post-partum depression.
 These include

-• Psychological factors: stress can arise following childbirth, because of what the birth of a child and/or becoming a mother represents.
+• Psychological factors: stress may arise following childbirth, due to the new reality of having a child and/or becoming a mother.

 • Hormonal changes: throughout pregnancy, hormones "play" with a woman's body.
-After birth, the body undergoes another hormonal change, which may contribute to this mood disorder.
+After childbirth, the body undergoes a further hormonal change, which may contribute to this mood disorder.

 • The "empty stomach" sensation after childbirth